Skip navigation links

 Two-Equation Models

-The SST model may be used with both structured and unstructured grids.
-The two k-ε models are only available for structured grids.
+The BSL and SST models may be used with both structured and unstructured grids.
+Most of the k-ε models are only available for structured grids.
+The realizable k-ε model of Goldberg and the Shih non-linear k-ε model may only be used with unstructured grids.

-The Menter Shear Stress Transport (SST) model is a blend of k-ε and k-ω.
-The equations are cast in k-ω form.
-Near the boundary the k-ω model is used, and the k-ε model is used away from the wall and in shear layers.
-Each equation is solved individually and an iterative method has been used on the left-hand side to reduce the factorization error.
-The model is robust, and may be more accurate in adverse pressure gradients than some of the other models in Wind-US.
-With structured grids, the SST model may be used with or without the compressibility corrections of Suzen and Hoffmann, and freestream values of k and ω may be specified.
+The Menter baseline (BSL) model is a blend of k-ε and k-ω, with the equations cast in k-ω form.
+Near viscous boundaries the k-ω model is used, and the k-ε model is used away from walls and in free shear layers.
+Each equation is solved individually and an iterative method has been used on the implicit side to reduce the factorization error.
+The Menter shear stress transport (SST) model is similar, but includes a stress limiter term.
+The SST model is robust, and may be more accurate in mild adverse pressure gradients than some of the other models in Wind-US.
+Both models may be used with or without compressibility corrections, and freestream values of k and ω may be specified.

-The Chien k-ε model and the Rumsey-Gatski k-ε algebraic Reynolds stress model are also available in Wind-US.
-Several options may be specified with these models to control the initialization procedure, enhance stability, and improve accuracy in adverse pressure gradients and at high Mach numbers.
+For the structured grid k-ε models, several options may be specified to control the initialization procedure, enhance stability, and improve accuracy in adverse pressure gradients and at high Mach numbers.

 Combined RANS/LES Models

-The idea behind combined RANS/LES (Reynolds-Averaged Navier Stokes / Large Eddy Simulation) turbulence models is to improve predictions of complex flows in a real-world engineering environment, by allowing the use of LES methods with grids typical of those used with traditional Reynolds Averaged Navier Stokes models.
-The combined model reduces to the standard RANS model in high mean shear regions (e.g., near viscous walls), where the grid is refined and has a large aspect ratio unsuitable for LES models.
+The idea behind combined RANS/LES (Reynolds-averaged Navier-Stokes / large eddy simulation) turbulence models is to improve predictions of complex flows in a real-world engineering environment, by allowing the use of LES methods with grids typical of those used with traditional Reynolds-averaged Navier-Stokes models.
+The combined model reduces to the standard RANS model in regions of high mean shear (e.g., near viscous walls), where the grid is refined and has a large aspect ratio unsuitable for LES models.
 As the grid is traversed away from high mean shear regions, it typically becomes coarser and more isotropic, and the combined model smoothly transitions to an LES model.

-Three different combined RANS/LES models are available in Wind-US for structured grids.
+Several combined RANS/LES models are available in Wind-US.

 The combined models may only be used for unsteady flows (i.e., the time step is a constant).
 They are zonal, however, so you can use a combined model in time-accurate mode in one zone, while using a standard RANS model in steady-state mode in the other zones.